 Read these instructions carefully!
-Failure to follow all these instructions will unfortunately affect the mark you are awarded for your assignments.
+Failure to follow all these instructions will, unfortunately, affect the mark you are awarded for your assignments.

-- There will be one test and one essay which will each constitute half of your class mark. - The two assignments collectively constitute 40% of your final mark for this module and the June examination constitutes the remaining 60% of your final mark for this module. - The test will take the form of one essay question under exam-type conditions. - Guidance for the test (including general scope of the test and readings) will be provided in lectures. - The word limit for the essay is between 1750 and 2000 words (excluding appendixes if applicable). - Your essay must be typed. - You must submit your essay via Turnitin on RUconnected on the due date listed. - Your essay must be well-referenced, not plagiarized, and theoretically informed. - You will be expected to write your essay using the stipulated readings ONLY.
-No other readings will be permitted. - The stipulated readings are the ones listed in the course module, and additional ones listed in lectures and on RUconnected.
+- There will be one test and one essay which will each constitute half of your class mark. - The two assignments collectively constitute 40% of your final mark for this module, and the June examination constitutes the remaining 60% of your final mark for this module. - The test will take the form of one essay question under exam-type conditions. - Guidance for the test (including the general scope of the test and readings) will be provided in lectures.